SHARE PURCHASE AGREEMENT

 The Consideration shall be paid partly in cash on the Completion Date and partly on deferred terms as follows: £200,000 cash at Completion; £50,000 deferred payable 12 months after Completion subject to maintenance of £80,000 FY2026 EBITDA.

 Stamp Duty.
-Stamp duty on the transfer of the Shares (approximately 0.5% of the Consideration, approximately £1,250 (0.5% rounded up to nearest £5)) shall be borne by the Buyer and paid to HMRC within thirty (30) days of Completion pursuant to section 87 of the Finance Act 1986.
+Stamp duty on the transfer of the Shares (approximately £1,250 (0.5% rounded up to nearest £5)) shall be borne by the Buyer and paid to HMRC within thirty (30) days of Completion pursuant to section 87 of the Finance Act 1986.
 The Buyer (or as applicable the paying party) shall procure prompt stamping of the stock transfer form and registration with Companies House.
+The parties acknowledge that no stamp duty is chargeable where the Consideration is £1,000 or less (FA 2008).

-Completion shall take place on the Completion Date at the registered office of the Company (or such other place as the parties may agree), when:
+Completion shall take place on the Completion Date at the registered office of the Company (or such other place, including by electronic exchange, as the parties may agree), when:

 (a) the Seller shall deliver to the Buyer: